freenas/freenas-docs/userguide/tasks.rst

 the destination system must be configured to allow :ref:`SSH` connections.
 Local replications do not use SSH.

+Snapshots are organized and sent to the destination according to the creation date included in the snapshot name.
+When replicating manually created snapshots, make sure snapshots are named according to their actual creation date.

 First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the